 Most neck pain is associated with posture which subjects the neck to more strain and age-related changes.
 Some simple methods the Pure Physiotherapy team recommend to help prevent and manage neck pain are:

-Stretching and Massage – Stretch your neck muscles by turning your neck gently from side to side and up & down.
+- Stretching and Massage – Stretch your neck muscles by turning your neck gently from side to side and up & down.
 Rubbing the sore places in your neck can help relieve muscle spasms.
-Below are videos of exercises and massage techniques Pure Physiotherapy recommend.

 Rarely, neck pain can be a symptom of a more serious problem.
 Seek medical care if it is accompanied by numbness or loss of strength in your arms or hands or if you have shooting pain into your shoulder or down your arm.